botondklenk/ptx-demo-exchange/README.md

 ```

 > **Note**:
-> If you're using WSL on Windows, you may need to change the line endings of the `ptx-dataspace-connector/docker/scripts/start.sh` script to LF.
+> If you're using Docker on Windows, you may need to change the line endings of the `ptx-dataspace-connector/docker/scripts/start.sh` script to LF.

 ### Services